AntonKueltz/fastecdsa/README.rst

 Development
 -----------
-This package uses `uv` for package management.
+This package uses :code:`uv` for package management.
 You can install it via `pip install uv`.
 To run the test suite use the following command

 .. code:: bash